Inverse limit of algebras #

 The lift map $B\to\varprojlim_i A_i$ is unique.

-If for each i : I
+If a map ij : I → J, and for each i : I,

-an algebra map B (j' i) → A i
+an algebra map B (ij i) → A i is given, satisfying compatibility conditions,

 then they lift to a map $\varprojlim_j B_j\to\varprojlim_i A_i$.

-This is the primed version since its definition involves a choice of i ↦ j' i
+This is the primed version since its definition involves a choice of i ↦ j' i.

 An unprimed version will be defined later with assumptions on index sets.